 Master Plan Road Show

-Creating more inclusive and accessible spaces on campus is a priority of the university and embedded in the FutureVU principles.
-As new building projects are identified, inclusiveness and accessibility are important tenants and will be integrated into design guidelines.
+Creating more diverse and inclusive spaces on campus is a priority of the university and embedded in the FutureVU principles.
+As new building projects are identified, accessibility and inclusiveness are important tenants and will be integrated into design guidelines.

 West End Neighborhood

 An example of this at work is the West End neighborhood projects currently in development.
-Creating spaces to bring different groups of people together to foster community such as the new contemplative space, green space and community house, is integral to the design of the West End neighborhood.
+Creating spaces to bring different groups of people together to foster community, such as new contemplative and green spaces, is integral to the design of the West End neighborhood.
 A new NPHC house, that is more central within the neighborhood, as well as community event space available for all students, will be highlighted additions to the neighborhood.
 In addition, t raveling from Alumni Lawn to West End neighborhood currently includes many obstacles to pedestrians and a limited number of accessible paths.
 Updating the neighborhood design to address these issues is key to ensuring the university is enhancing accessibility in accordance with the recommendations from the AATF.
 The proposed paths outlined below display routes that will be accessible in the future.

 Another example of incorporating accessibility-related design principles into building projects are the Peabody renovations underway.
 The Peabody campus, and the majority of its buildings, are historic and are currently not all designed to reflect the university's inclusive values.
 As the design team considered renovations to Mayborn and Home Economics, the following elements were incorporated into the future design of the renovated buildings, which includes a connector between the two, to better meet the needs of all of the Vanderbilt community members: